cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 ~~~~~~~~~~~~~~~~~~~

 After creation of properties, we can utilize the configuration service and a convenience function *setPropertyValue* to set property values.
-Due to the fact that properties are typed, we can not set mismatching property values for property nodes.
+Due to the fact that properties are typed, we cannot set mismatching property values for property nodes.
 If setting a property value fails, an error is returned.

 To set a property value we can provide the *configuration service*, *property path* and *value*: